Byron Brown, India Walton await appellate rulings that might clarify November ballot or make it murkier

 What happens if the state appellate court in Rochester overturns State Supreme Court Justice Paul Wojtaszek's ruling to put Brown's name on the ballot but the Manhattan-based 2nd U.S. Circuit Court of Appeals affirms a ruling from Sinatra to put his name there?

-"I'm going to hold out hope that that doesn't happen," Toth said during the status conference.
+"I'm going to hold out hope that that doesn't happen," Toth said during last week's status conference with the federal judge.

 "Well, it could," Sinatra replied.